 Everything was looking wonderful.
 Your peach tree was a spring delight covered in beautiful blossoms.
-You checked and rechecked as the blossoms began to fall and sure enough, after a few days, there they were!
+You checked and re-checked as the blossoms began to fall and sure enough, after a few days, there they were!
 Your tree was covered with the tiny little swollen nubs of peaches to come.
-And then it happens.
+Then it happens.
 You look out your window and horror of horrors, you see your peach tree dropping fruit!
-Peach tree fruit drop has caused many a gardener many a worry and chances are they've worried for nothing.
+Peach tree fruit drop has caused many a gardener worry and chances are they've worried for nothing.
 Immature fruit falling off a peach tree is usually a normal occurrence.

 Reasons for Peach Fruit Falling Off Tree

 There are three main category causes for fruit falling off a peach tree.
 The first is a natural occurrence, the second is environmental disturbances, and the third would be pest or disease related.

 All fruit trees get rid of a portion of their immature fruit, so while watching peaches fall from the tree may be painful to see, it's part of a natural process.
 There's even a name for it: June drop.
 This actually helps the tree remain healthy and allows the remaining fruit to grow larger.
 Most of the fruit falling off a peach tree in a natural shed were weaker specimens to begin with.
 The stronger specimens then have access to more of the nutrients and water the tree provides and have a better chance to reach the point of ripening.
 A tree can naturally lose up to 80 percent of its immature fruit and still be considered normal.